 Regional analyses revealed that proband SCQ scores explained variation in SA measurements for HR-ASD infants in the occipital and frontal cortices, but not bilateral control regions in the premotor and parietal cortices, as shown in Figure S2 and reported in Table S3 in the online supplement.
 The strongest correlations between proband SCQ scores and HR-ASD sibling regional SA were found in the right middle occipital gyrus from 6 to 24 months (0.38 ≤ r ≤ 0.44, P < 0.01), consistent with mixed model results (= 26.76, 95% CI 10.9 to 42.61, P = .001); see Table S4 in the online supplement.
 Proband SCQ scores were significantly positively correlated with FA in the splenium at 6 months of age in HR-ASD infants (r = 0.45, P = 0.003), but not after.
 No other segments of the corpus callosum were associated with proband ASD trait level.

 Potential time-varying associations between proband SCQ scores and sibling brain phenotypes were explored using a three-way interaction term (proband SCQ scores x sibling diagnostic group x time).
 This three-way interaction was not significant for TCV or TSA, indicating that the association between proband scores and sibling brain phenotypes were not significantly different across the interval studied.
-We found a marginally significant three-way interaction effect for splenium FA (STATS, P = .063), in line with correlation results suggesting an initial association between proband SCQ scores and sibling splenium FA at 6 months, but not later in development; model results are reported in Table S5 in the online supplement.
+We found a marginally significant three-way interaction effect for splenium FA (-0.00014, P = .063), in line with correlation results suggesting an initial association between proband SCQ scores and sibling splenium FA at 6 months, but not later in development; model results are reported in Table S5 in the online supplement.

 HR-ASD Sibling Brain Developmental Trajectories Based on Proband ASD Trait Level